CAUTIONS

 Use Copper Wire for Hook Up

-1. Do not use aluminum wire on the final connection to the kiln.
+1. Do not use aluminum wire for the final connection to the kiln.